HeetSavaliya/Smart-Toilet-Shape-Analyzer/README.md

-# 🧠 AI Rim & Shape Analyzer — v1.0
+# 🧠 AI Rim & Shape Analyzer — v1.1

+- minor ui changes from v1.0 and added auth token so that only authorised users can see this as a website.

 **AI-powered toilet image segmentation and rim measurement tool**